nglasl/silverstripe-mediawesome/README.md

 A media holder request may have optional date/tag filters, which are extendable by developers.

-Retrieve the date filter form in templates:
+Retrieve the date filter form in the media holder template:

 ```php
 $dateFilterForm